Embroidermodder/libembroidery/docs/emrm.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The documentation is, well better in that it's housed in the main repository,
-but I'm not a fan of the ``write once build many'' approach as it means
+but I'm not a fan of the ``write once build many`` approach as it means
 trying to weigh up how 3 versions are going to render.

 Can we treat the website being a duplicate of the docs a non-starter?